har-in-air/STM32_CODE_EXAMPLES/freertos/freertos_f411_hello_world_sysview/README.md

 <img src="SystemView.png" />

-* To trace software timer entry and exit, add this to `SEGGER/OS/SEGGER_SYSVIEW_FreeRTOS.h` and add the directory `SEGGER/OS` to the C/C++ build settings include paths.
-See the freertos_f411_queue project example.
+* To trace software timer entry and exit, add these macros to `SEGGER/OS/SEGGER_SYSVIEW_FreeRTOS.h` and add the directory `SEGGER/OS` to the C/C++ build settings include paths.
+See the `freertos_f411_queue` project for an example.
 ```
 #define traceTIMER_ENTER(pxTimer)	SEGGER_SYSVIEW_RecordEnterTimer((U32)pxTimer)
 #define traceTIMER_EXIT()		SEGGER_SYSVIEW_RecordExitTimer()